'kin Hell - just what is the point of modern f1?

 When I was a kid you could switch on Grandstand and the BBC outside broadcast could be showing F1 or Touring Cars or Sports Cars or the IOM TT or Rally Cross or the RAC or multiple other 2 or 4 wheel racing - even hill climbing.

 Not sure about that.
 Used to get it handed to you like that due to a lack of channels.
 It is just spread out now.
 ITV do a good job with the BTCC with full race meeting coverage and highlights.
 Can’t remember if ITV or C4 do the IOM TT, but it will also be on Youtube this year.
 A lot of endurance stuff is on youtube as with most other things.
 Even my local track has a youtube stream for race days.
-But, sadly, F1 has sucked the media attention out of most other motorsport.

 I’d say there has never been more media attention for everything.